schledzewskimr/day7friends/README.md

 # day7friends
-this one here is an edit by mark
+this one here is an edit by mark.